Are you sure you can implement a queue?

 Making it MT-safe and lock-free

-The only needed thing is that head and tail are updated with release consistency to be sure that the buffer memory is updated before them.
-If head and nelem are chosen to represent the state, you need to atomically modify both in the consumer after a pop or you would have an incorrect state.
-This leads to the need for a lock or to store both variable in a single word accessible atomically, but this seems to me too much of a trick considering the previous option.
+The only needed thing is that head and tail are accessed with acquire/release consistency to be sure that the result of buffer memory is accessed in the correct order with respect with state updates.
+If head and nelem were used to represent the state, both would need to be updated atomically by the consumer after a pop; otherwise, the state could become inconsistent.
+This would either require a lock or storing both variables in a single word that can be updated atomically.
+Compared to the previous approach, however, this feels like an unnecessary complication.

 This is how the operations look like after applying the two previous observations: